 For any startup, complying with the framework of Australian employment law is a difficult challenge.
-Here are five things to keep in mind to help keep your startup compliant and strong from an employment law perspective.
+Here are five things to keep in mind to ensure the successful progression of your startup from an employment law perspective.

 1. Get the basics right

 The early stages in the lifecycle of a startup are an ideal time to establish effective and compliant employment law practices.
-Regardless of the size, structure or sector of your startup, if you have staff working for you, you will have obligations under the Fair Work Act 2009 (Cth).
+Regardless of the size, structure or sector of your startup, if you have staff working for you, you will have obligations under the Fair Work Act 2009 (Cth)(the Act).

 National employment standards